-- Once you can move your finger, your surgeon will close your skin with stitches and put compression or tight bandage on your hand.
+- Close your skin with stitches and put compression or tight bandage on your hand.

-- Keep the bandage wrapped around your hand on for 48 hours.
-After that you can use a simple bandage, like a Band-Aid.
+- Keep the bandage on for 48 hours.
+After that, you can use a simple bandage, like a Band-Aid.

 - You can use your finger normally once it has healed.

 If you notice signs of infection, call your surgeon right away.
 Signs of infection include:

 - Redness in your cut or hand